 While your participants might not all appreciate a completely dry cocktail hour, there are plenty of people who do not drink alcohol.
 In fact – the National Survey on Drug Use and Health (NSDUH) estimates that to be around 30% of your adult group.
-Also consider that after a drink or two, some people like to switch to an option will benefit their morning routine.
+Also consider that after a drink or two, some people like to switch to an option that will benefit their morning routine.
 Stay on the more inclusive trend and include intriguing alternatives.
 Non-alcoholic beers, alcohol-free spirits, and home-brewed cocktail syrups are all gaining popularity with venues, these options can keep your menus relevant for your group.
 And for the alcohol you do serve, be intentional with the options; choose beer selections with a lower ABV, seltzer options with less sugar, and lighter wines to help people your guests feel stellar in general session the next day.

 From ingredients to brands, basking in all things local is a great, on-trend way to celebrate a destination.
 Locavores will relish the fresh, in-season ingredients on event menus and at locally owned restaurants, while local brands can be creatively incorporated into the program.
 In Chicago, Garrett Popcorn as a snack; in New York City, catering by a favorite food truck vendor (head to Smorgasburg to sample some favorites); in Raleigh, Lonerider Brewing Company; in Denver, mountain trout for dinner; and in Atlanta, organic peach cobbler for dessert paired with Jitty Joe’s coffee.
-Focusing on the local can not only help generate creative, distinctive ideas in the planning stages, but ultimately produce a more memorable experience for your attendees.
+Focusing on the locals can not only help generate creative, distinctive ideas in the planning stages but ultimately produce a more memorable experience for your attendees.

 It’s time to appreciate some F&B options that are often overlooked.
 For a multitude of reasons, more and more attendees are passing on meat and animal products, and caterers are ready to accommodate.
 It’s customary to offer a separate plated vegetarian or vegan entrée.
 But today’s chefs can go beyond blanched beans and get very creative with a veggie-based diet.
 Consider branching out with plant-based meats or just-so-happen-to-be-vegan dishes.
-Well thought-out vegan entrées can absolutely enjoy broad appeal, while likely accommodating other dietary restrictions, like allergies, or simply fit the bill for a lighter, plant-based meal in the day.
+Well-thought-out vegan entrées can absolutely enjoy broad appeal, while likely accommodating other dietary restrictions, like allergies, or simply fit the bill for a lighter, plant-based meal in the day.

-To make food experiences more comfortable for everyone, you might try color-coding your event name badges according to dietary requirements.
+Pro-tip: To make food experiences more comfortable for everyone, you might try color-coding your event name badges according to dietary requirements.
 That way, staff can clearly identify and anticipate the preferences of participants.